 Sometimes coming up with design after design is hard.
-Designing day in and day out especially if you do this full-time gets monotonous.
-So its no wonder we often gravitate to designing what we WANT to design rather than what we NEED to design.
-Its easier to design what we want and more fun to be honest.
+Designing day in and day out, especially if you do this full-time, gets monotonous.
+So it's no wonder we often gravitate to designing what we WANT to design rather than what we NEED to design.
+It's easier to design what we want - and more fun, to be honest.
 I catch myself doing just this.
-But each time I make this mistake in my own Etsy shop it costs me and there’s nothing more frustrating than putting all that time and effort into a designs that I think will sell, finally publish them live and then nothing happens.
+But each time I make this mistake in my own Etsy shop it costs me, and there’s nothing more frustrating than putting all that time and effort into designs that I think will sell, finally publish them live, and then have nothing happen.
 No sales.
-All that work and no to little return.
+All that work and little to no return.

 This is one mistake I find among my students when they first start selling the cut files I teach them how to make.
-They learn how to design professional cut files, put all the time into learning Adobe Illustrator and even the most amazing of designers may still struggle when it comes to the selling part.
-The reason sometimes is because they do just this and design what THEY want rather than what they should be designing.
+They learn how to design professional cut files and put all the time into learning Adobe Illustrator.
+Even the most amazing designers may still struggle when it comes to selling.
+Sometimes they design what THEY want rather than what they should be designing.

 Designing with Intention

 What you want to design and what you NEED to design are not always the same, and are many times different.
-Don’t get me wrong, there’s sometimes you can design what you want and are entitled to this pleasure but its still important to design with intention.
-Just because you like it, doesn’t mean it’ll sell.
-Selling is what pays the bills folks.
-This is why its super important to design with intention.
+Don’t get me wrong, you can design what you want and are entitled to this pleasure, but it's still important to design with intention.
+Just because you like it doesn’t mean it’ll sell.
+Selling is what pays the bills, folks.
+This is why it's super important to design with intention.

 Now we know we need to design to intentionally sell, how do we do this?
 How do we know what will sell?